zenden2k/curl-cpp-wrapper/README.md

 # curl-cpp-wrapper

-A very simple HTTP client (C++ wrapper for curl).
-Requires libcurl http://curl.haxx.se
+A very simple HTTP client (C++ 11 wrapper for libcurl).
+Requires [libcurl](https://curl.se ) as dependency.

-If you are using Visual C++ your also have to install msinttypes (headers are provided in "include" directory).
+## Usage

-Usage
+Just add NetworkClient.cpp and NetworkClient.h files to your project.

 Do a GET request:
 ```cpp